MeadCo/ScriptX.Print.Client/docs/api.md

 | FALSE | number | 2 do not collate pages |

 <br/>
-<a id="MeadCoScriptXPrint.DuplexOptions"></a>
+<a id="MeadCo.ScriptX.Print.DuplexOptions"></a>
 <h3 style="margin: 10px 0px; border-width: 0 0 2px 0; border-style: solid; border-color: #ede9e9">
-    MeadCoScriptXPrint.DuplexOptions : enum</h3>Enum to describe the duplex print option to use when printing
+    MeadCo.ScriptX.Print.DuplexOptions : enum</h3>Enum to describe the duplex print option to use when printing

 **Read only**: true
 **Properties**